Shaan (1980 film): Plot

-As Vijay, Ravi and Sheetal lament the tragic loss of Shiv, the mysterious man finally approaches them and introduces himself as Rakesh, a marksman and former circus performer who used to shoot targets blindfolded.
-Sheetal identifies Rakesh as the person who attempted the murder of her husband twice, but Rakesh confesses that Shakaal had kidnapped his wife, Roma (Padmini Kapila), and blackmailed him to kill Shiv, and that he had deliberately missed on the two previous occasions in hopes of buying time to save Roma.
-However, Shakaal had already deduced this and released Roma in a car with failed brakes in retaliation, resulting in Roma's death in a fiery accident which Rakesh failed to prevent.
-After learning this, Vijay and Ravi join hands with Rakesh and resolve to destroy Shakaal's empire and pursue justice for both Shiv and Roma.
-To that end, the trio seeks the aid of Abdul, who provides them information about Shakaal's contraband warehouse in Mumbai.
-Even though the trio manages to blow up the warehouse, Shakaal retaliates by having his henchmen target Sheetal and Guddi on a remote bridge, but Rakesh saves them with the help of some horses in the stable of a nearby farmhouse.
-At the same time, Rakesh and Sheetal are implied to be falling in love with each other with the consent of Guddi.
-Despite this, Abdul is pursued by Shakaal's henchmen in the middle of a night, and meets his death after being thrown off a bridge, causing a furious Vijay to break into the illegal bar of Shakaal's henchmen and thrash them all for killing Abdul.
+As Sheetal, Vijay, and Ravi lament the tragic death of Shiv, the mysterious man, who attempted to shoot Shiv twice, finally approaches the Kumar household.
+He introduces himself as Rakesh, a marksman and former circus performer, who is skilled to shoot targets blindfolded.
+Sheetal identifies Rakesh and believing him to be her husband's murderer, attempts to shoot him in a fit of rage, but Vijay and Ravi prevent her wisely.
+Moreover, Rakesh confesses about his own innocence, revealing that Shakaal had actually kidnapped his wife, Roma (Padmini Kapila), and blackmailed him that he will kill her unless Rakesh shoots Shiv to death.
+However, the helpless Rakesh had deliberately missed his aim on Shiv in the two previous attempts, hoping to buy time to save Roma.
+However, Shakaal, having already deduced this, retaliated by deliberately releasing Roma in a car with failed brakes, resulting in her tragic death in a inflamed accident which Rakesh failed to prevent miserably.
+After learning this, Vijay and Ravi join hands with Rakesh, the trio is determined to bring Shakaal to justice together in order to avenge Shiv and Roma's deaths.
+Around the same time, Rakesh and Sheetal are both implied to be falling in love with the consent of Guddi.
+To that end, the trio seeks the aid of Abdul, who provides them with information about Shakaal's contraband warehouse in Mumbai.
+Although the trio manages to destruct the warehouse, a furious Shakaal retaliates by having his henchmen target Sheetal and Guddi on a remote bridge.
+Nevertheless, Rakesh saves them both with the help of some horses in the stable of a farmhouse nearby.
+Despite this, Shakaal's henchmen discover Abdul being the trio's informer and pursue him in the middle of a night.
+Eventually, Abdul meets his tragic death after being thrown off a bridge, which is raised even as he attempts to cross it.
+As a result, a furious Vijay breaks into the illegal bar, where Shakaal's henchmen spend time playing cards, and thrashes them all severely in revenge for Abdul's death.